Chris Squire: Personal life

-Squire was married three times and had five children.

 Squire met his first wife Nikki in 1970 at a club in London.
 They married in 1972.
 She sang on the 1981 Christmas single "Run with the Fox" and also the track "Hold Out Your Hand" from Fish Out of Water (1975).
 In 1983, she formed Esquire, on whose first album Chris, Alan White, and Trevor Horn assisted.
-They had three daughters: Carmen, Chandrika, and Camille Squire.
+They had three daughters.
 The couple divorced after fifteen years of marriage.

 Squire married actress Melissa Morgan on 8 May 1993.
-She gave birth to their son Cameron in 2000.
+She gave birth to their son in 2000.
 She played Brittany Norman on The Young and the Restless and later returned to the daytime drama as Agnes Sorensen.

-His third and final marriage was to Scotland Squire who gave birth to their daughter Xilan in 2008.
+His third and final marriage was to Scotland Squire who gave birth to their daughter in 2008.
 In 2014, they were living in Phoenix, Arizona, having previously resided in Chelsea.

 Squire was a vegetarian in the 1970s.
 In 1973, he toured with the Eagles and was introduced to cocaine.
 At some point in his life, Squire also suffered a heart attack.

 Squire's nickname, "Fish", originated due to multiple reasons.
 His astrological sign was Pisces, and he was known for his love of bathing.
 The name seems to have mostly been initiated by bandmate Bill Bruford, who has commented on how Squire spent long periods in the bathroom while they shared a house together in Fulham and how, in the early days of Yes' career, he once accidentally flooded a hotel room in Oslo, Norway, while taking a shower.
 Another factor in the naming is the heteronymic and punning meanings of "bass", describing low frequency sound or the bass guitar as well as the fish.
 The nickname is incorporated into several of Squire's works including his solo record, Fish Out of Water (1975), and the solo piece "The Fish" (Schindleria Praematurus) from the 1971 Yes record Fragile.

 In 2011, a species of fossil fish was named Tarkus squirei in Squire's honour, referencing his nickname.